Edgar Badia: Elche

-On 5 January 2019, Badia signed a six-month contract with Elche CF also of the second tier.
+On 5 January 2019, Badia signed a six-month deal with Elche CF also of the second tier.
 He made 42 appearances – playoffs included – in the 2019–20 campaign, in a return to La Liga after a five-year absence.

 Badia made his debut in the Spanish top flight on 26 September 2020, in a 0–3 home loss to Real Sociedad.
+He remained first-choice the following years, and in August 2022 renewed his link until 2025.

+On 7 January 2024, after losing his status to new signing Miguel San Román, Badia was loaned to fellow second-division side Real Zaragoza for the remainder of the season.
+On 30 August, he terminated his contract with Elche.

+Later career

+On 11 December 2024, Badia joined CD Tenerife on a six-month deal.
+The following 2 July, after suffering relegation, he moved to Cultural y Deportiva Leonesa also in the second tier.